cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 ## Sub-Protocols

-The channel upgrade process consists of the following sub-protocols: `InitUpgradeHandshake`, `BlockUpgradeHandshake`, `OpenUpgradeHandshake`, `CancelChannelUpgrade`, and `TimeoutChannelUpgrade`.
+The channel upgrade process consists of the following sub-protocols: `InitUpgradeHandshake`, `StartFlushUpgradeHandshake`, `OpenUpgradeHandshake`, `CancelChannelUpgrade`, and `TimeoutChannelUpgrade`.
 In the case where both chains approve of the proposed upgrade, the upgrade handshake protocol should complete successfully and the `ChannelEnd` should upgrade to the new parameters in OPEN state.

 ### Utility Functions